-Other current assets mainly pertain to prepaid expenses amounting to €344 thousand at March 31, 2020 for expenses undertaken for productions not yet commercially exploited.
+Other current assets mainly pertain to prepaid expenses amounting to €1.4 million as of March 31, 2021 for expenses undertaken for productions not yet commercially exploited.

 Other current liabilities comprise deferred income and contract liabilities corresponding to billed revenues reported as revenue based on an event that had not occurred at the end of the financial year.
 Deferred income and contract liabilities are classified as non-current liabilities when the maturity for revenue recognition is beyond one year.
-The portion of deferred income maturing under one year is equal to $\mathfrak{S}$ , 102 thousand at March 31, 2020.
+The portion of deferred income maturing under one year is equal to $\in$ 10.5 million as of March 31, 2021.